zolotarevandrew/my-learning-tracker/log.md

 Default capacity - zero.
 Then 4, then multiplied by 2.

-Capacity increased only after full filling.

-Removing - nothing special.
-Capacity not decreasing (optimization?)

 Contains arrays of keys and values.
 Keys are unique.

 Adding is done using a binary search.
 BinarySearch gives index to insert.

 Binary search has interesting implementation with bitwise operators.

-If key exists exception throws.

 https://github.com/zolotarevandrew/.net-internals/blob/main/DataStructuresInternals/SortedListInternal.cs

 **.net HashSet internal structure**

 Has slots array (hashcode, next entry index and value) and array of indexes.
-Hash code using get hash code and bitwise and operator to store lower 31 bits of hash code. (need learn more)/
+Hash code using get hash code and bitwise and operator to store lower 31 bits of hash code. (need learn more)

 Contains - gets hash code and iterate over slots.next items until found equal value.